We’ve all been wronged at some point in our lives. No one can say that they’ve not experienced some emotional pain in the past.

 Keep in mind that forgiving doesn’t necessarily mean that you’re letting them get away with it.
 You’re just choosing to focus on better things in life.

-Remember that time in your teenagehood when you got so mad at your mom because she left a voicemail instead of calling or texting.
+Remember that time in your teens when you got so mad at your mom about something.
 You were so upset that you decided not to talk to her for a week.

 Just like when you were young, the drama that arises when people wrong us can be somewhat addictive.
 Some people feel so hyped to attack the other person to get back at them.
 Ultimately, they overreact over petty issues.

 There is nothing wrong with reacting when you feel wronged.
 Just don’t exaggerate the situation to be what it’s not.
-Instead of making a big deal out of it, try to forgive those who hurt you.
+Instead of making a big deal out of it, choose to forgive and move on.

 Forgiveness helps to clear your mind; hence, allowing you to assess the situation from a different perspective.